khughitt/labnote/README.rst

 Testing installation
 ~~~~~~~~~~~~~~~~~~~~

-To generate the example notebook, cd to the labnote source directory and
+To generate the example notebook, clone the labnote github repo and `cd` to
-run:
+the `examples/bioinformatics` directory and run:

 ::

-    labnote -c example/example.config.yml \
+    labnote -c example.config.yml \
-        -i example/research/*/*           \
-        -o example/research/index.html
+        -o research/index.html

-A file named ``index.html`` should be outputted to the ``example/``
+A file named ``index.html`` should be outputted to the ``research/``
-directory and should look something like what is shown in the screenshot
+sub-directory and should look something like what is shown in the screenshot
 above.

 Automating notebook generation